Anmol1704/c-sharp/README.md

 # c-sharp
-I am making this repository for C sharp practical
+I am making this repository for C sharp project